oVirt/ovirt-site/source/uncategorized/understanding-guest-agents-and-other-tools.html.md

 ### oVirt Guest Agent

 The oVirt Guest Agent provides information, notifications, and actions between the oVirt web interface and the guest.
-A more detailed description can be found at [Guest_Agent](Guest_Agent).
+A more detailed description can be found at [Guest Agent](Guest_Agent).
 The agent provides the Machine Name, Operating System, IP Addresses, Installed Applications, Network and RAM usage and others details to the web interface.
-It also assists the VM in powering up and down from the web interface and also enables Single Sign On so a authenticated user to the web interface does not need to authenticate again when connected to a VM.
+The agent also provides Single Sign On so a authenticated user to the web interface does not need to authenticate again when connected to a VM.

 ### Spice Agent